Tracking DOGE Cuts in West Virginia

 In West Virginia, this terminated funding for 50 non-profit, university, and local government entities, eliminating nearly $110 million in funding for projects to do facilities improvements, workforce training, substance use prevention, and supports for seniors, among others.

-1] WVCBP analysis of DOGE Wall of Receipts website, public records requests, and new reports.
+1] WVCBP analysis of DOGE Wall of Receipts website, public records requests, and new reports and Bureau of Labor Statistics (for job loss data).

 Donate Today!